protocol7/protocol7-blog/_posts/2006-08-01-ibm-jdk-wonders.md

     </blockquote>

     <p>
       Google to the rescue, finds <a href="http://www.bright-green.com/blog/2003_09_22/why_i_drink_coffee.html">this page</a>.
 Turns out that this train-wreck of a JDK doesn&#8217;t support non-ASCII characters in the Java source files.
-Since we&#8217;re a Swedish company, quite a few people has included @author tags which contains the letters едц.
+Since we&#8217;re a Swedish company, quite a few people has included @author tags which contains the letters &aring;&auml;&ouml;.
 Lots of search-and-replaces later all of those has been replaced with the harmless a and o.
 Oh, and someone also made the mistake of including some curly quotes in a comment which had to be replaced.&nbsp; That was boring, but easy.
 A lot of builds still wouldn&#8217;t work.
 That&#8217;s because some of the i18n unit tests contains strings with funky characters.
 Had to replace with loading that text from a file.
 Now everything worked as expected.
     </p>

     <p>